Weather update for Islamabad

-The Pakistan Meteorological Department (PMD) predicted hot and dry weather in most parts of the country during the next 24 hours.
+The Pakistan Meteorological Department predicted hot and humid weather in the federal capital during the next 24 hours.

-PMD said there is no chance of rain in the city, however the weather will remain cloudy.

-On Wednesday, the mercury reached 34°C at noon, while the temperature is expected to drop to 32°C in the evening.
+On Sunday, the mercury reached 33°C at noon, while the temperature is expected to drop in the evening.

-Humidity was recorded at around 51 percent in the metropolis.
-Winds blew at 14km/h.
+Humidity was recorded at around 49 percent in the metropolis.
+Winds blew at 10km/h.
+Max UV Index was recorded at 8 which is high, with visibility around 16km.

-Islamabad’s air quality was recorded 65 on Wednesday, which is poor.
-The air has reached a high level of pollution and is unhealthy for sensitive groups.
-Reduce time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.
+The federal capital’s air quality was recorded 201, which is very unhealthy.
+Health effects can be immediately felt by sensitive groups.
+Healthy individuals may experience difficulty breathing and throat irritation with prolonged exposure.
+Limit outdoor activity.

-Dry weather is expected in most parts of the country, while humid in plain areas during the next twelve hours.
+Continental air is prevailing over most parts of the country.
+Hot and humid weather is expected in most parts of the country; however, rain-thunderstorm may occur at isolated places in Northeast Punjab, Southeast Sindh, Kashmir and adjoining hilly areas.

 Source: Forex Association of Pakistan. (last update 09:00 AM)